-You are entitled to 10 holidays each year in addition to annual and sick leave.
+You are entitled to 11 holidays each year in addition to annual and sick leave.
 View the current calendar of Federal holidays.

-New Year's Day 1st
+New Year's Day 1st January

-Birthday of Martin Luther King, Jr. 3rd
+Birthday of Martin Luther King , 3r d Monday ir

-President's Day 3rd
+President's Day 3rd Monday ir

-Memorial Day Las
+Memorial Day Last Monday

+Juneteenth 19 June

-Independence Day 4th
+Independence Day 4th July

-Labor Day 1st
+Labor Day 1st Monday in

-Veterans Day 11th
+Veterans Day 11 November

-Thanksgiving Day 4th
+Thanksgiving Day 4th Thursday

-Christmas Day 25
+Christmas Day 25 December

-\NOTE: Most employees are entitled to 10 holidays each year in addition to annual and sick leave dependent upon your work schedule.
+NOTE: Most employees are entitled to 10 holidays each year in addition to annual and sick leave dependent upon your work schedule.
 Part-time employees could be have different holiday entitlements.
 When a holiday falls on a non-workday (that is a Saturday or Sunday), full time employees are entitled to an "in-lieu of" holiday.
 For example, when the holiday falls on a Saturday, full time employees' "in-lieu of" holiday is the previous Friday.
 When the holiday falls on a Sunday, full time employees' "in-lieu of" holiday is the following Monday.
 Part-time employees are not entitled to an "in-lieu of" holiday.

-January\
+n January